Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Related works

 \section{Related works}

-\textbf{Crowd scenes 2D human pose estimation.} Early works of multi-person 2D human pose estimation did not explicitly target crowd scenes.
-However, their methods are related to diverse challenges from crowd scenes, such as overlapping human bounding boxes, human detection error, and inter-person occlusion.
-Typically, there are two approaches, namely bottom-up and top-down approaches.
-Bottom-up methods~\cite{pishchulin2016deepcut,insafutdinov2016deepercut,cao2017realtime,newell2016associative} first detect all joints of the people, and group them to each person.
-Top-down methods~\cite{he2017mask,papandreou2017towards,fang2017rmpe,chen2018cascaded} first detect all human bounding boxes, and apply a single-person 2D pose estimation method to each person.
-Top-down methods generally achieve lower error on traditional 2D pose benchmarks such as MSCOCO~\cite{lin2014mscoco}, but underperform on crowd scene benchmarks~\cite{li2019crowdpose,zhang2019pose2seg,qiu2020peeking} than bottom-up methods due to overlapping human bounding boxes and human detection error.
+\textbf{2D human pose estimation from crowded scenes.} Early works of 2D human pose estimation did not explicitly target crowded scenes.
+However, their methods are related to diverse challenges of in-the-wild crowded scenes, such as overlapping human bounding boxes, human detection error, and inter-person occlusion.
+There are two major approaches, namely bottom-up and top-down approaches.
+Bottom-up methods~\cite{pishchulin2016deepcut,cao2017realtime,newell2016associative} first detect all joints of the people, and group them to each person.
+Top-down methods~\cite{he2017mask,papandreou2017towards,chen2018cascaded} first detect all human bounding boxes, and apply a single-person 2D pose estimation method to each person.
+Top-down methods generally achieve higher accuracy on traditional 2D pose benchmarks such as MSCOCO~\cite{lin2014mscoco}, but underperform on crowded scene benchmarks~\cite{li2019crowdpose,zhang2019pose2seg} than bottom-up methods due to the human detection issues.